 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Analytics, Industry, Latvia, Markets and Companies, Metals Market
+Keyword tags: Analytics, EU – Baltic States, Industry, Markets and Companies

-Compared to December 2013, producer prices in Latvia increased one% in January 2014, the second largest increased in all European Union countries for which data are available, according to the latest report from the EU statistical office Eurostat.
-The largest month-on-month increase was registered in Estonia – 1.1%, informs LETA.
+Compared to January, producer prices in Latvia reduced 0.3% in February 2014, the third smallest reduction amongst all European Union countries for which data are available, according to the latest report from the EU statistical office Eurostat, informs LETA.